When I first started in the VPN industry, finding a provider that was suitable for Linux operating systems was almost impossible.

 What's the best VPN for Linux Ubuntu?

-The VPNs we mentioned above all support Linux Ubuntu, and so anyone of those should serve you ell if you are Ubuntu user who wishes to protect themselves.
+The best VPNs we mentioned above all support Linux Ubuntu, and so anyone of those should serve you well if you are an Ubuntu user and you wish to to protect yourself.

 What's the best for Linux Fedora?

-All of these support Linux Fedora and are counted among the top services in the VPN industry.
+Any of these will work as a great Linux VPN client with support for Linux Fedora, and are counted among the top services in the VPN industry.

 Negatives of using a VPN with Linux

-When it comes to the downsides of using a VPN with Linux, there aren't that many to talk about.
+When it comes to the downsides of using a Linux VPN client, there aren't that many to talk about.

 In fact, there is only one real negative, and that is less support.